KhronosGroup/glTF/specification/README.md

 glTF is streamlined for rendering so it doesn't have as many options or as much metadata as a modeling-tool format.
 However, different applications still have different needs within the rendering use case.  glTF strives to be flexible in areas where flexibility is needed, but at the same time does not allow too much flexibility that would significantly burden application developers.
 For example:

 * glTF allows any number of binary files to store geometry and animations.
-A user could store everything in one file to reduce the number of requests for a single asset or could store data common to several assets in a common binary file to reduce the amount of data requested for across several models.
+A user could store everything in one file to reduce the number of requests for a single asset or could store data common to several assets in a common binary file to reduce the amount of data requested across several models.
 This flexibility allows applications to optimize for their use case, which glTF can't predict, but does not make glTF significantly more difficult to render.
-* glTF allows binary, image, and GLSL files to be separate from the main JSON file or embedded into the JSON using [data URIs](https://developer.mozilla.org/en/data_URIs).
+* glTF allows binary, image, and GLSL files to be separate from the main JSON file or embedded in the JSON using [data URIs](https://developer.mozilla.org/en/data_URIs).
 For WebGL developers using `XMLHTTPRequest`, the code to load binary, image, or GLSL data is the same regardless of if the URL is an external file or embedded data URI.
 Therefore, allowing this flexibility does not burden the application developer, but it allows the application to decide what the best approach.
 If assets share many of the same geometry, animation, textures, or shaders, separate files may be preferred to reduce the total amount of data requested.
 If an application cares more about single-file deployment, embedding data may be preferred even though it increases the overall size due to base64 encoding.
 With separate files, applications can progressively load data and do not need to load data for parts of a model that are not visisble.
 * glTF includes GLSL shaders and potential metadata describing the shaders, e.g., if it was generated from the COLLADA Common Profile.
 Applications are free to use the provided shader directly or use the metadata to better integrate the asset into their application, e.g., model viewers may use the shaders where as deferred shading engines may use the metadata.

 ## Extensibility